Is crowdfunding, using sites such as Kickstarter a viable alternative for self-publishers?

-From the data, it would seem that a little less than one project in three gains full funding, but I would hesitate in concluding that this ratio holds true for fiction projects.
+From the data, it would seem that a little less than one project in three gains full funding, but I would hesitate in concluding that this ratio holds true for fiction projects that turned to Kickstarter.

 The success stories quoted below by Kickstarter tend to highlight children’s books, anthologies, translations and illustrated works.